Sourcing Gems and Jewellery from India

 Table of Contents

-Types of Gems and Jewelry you can Source from India
+Types of Gems and Jewellery you can Source from India

-India is a major hub for almost all types of jewelry.
+India is a major hub for almost all types of jewellery.
 Here’s a breakdown of the main categories:

 • Diamond Jewelry: